software-architecture-guild/katas-2025/future_state/context_viewpoint/README.md

 > Describes the relationships, dependencies, and interactions between the system and its environment (the people, systems, and external entities with which it interacts).

-In this viewpoint we will only highlight changes made to [Current State architecture](../../current_state/context_viewpoint/README.md).
+From this viewpoint, we will only highlight changes made to [Current State architecture](../../current_state/context_viewpoint/README.md).

 ## Table of Contents <!-- omit in toc -->